Charles Hoskins: Iron ore

-The original decision to site an ironworks at Lithgow in 1875, was based upon the existence of coal and a relatively small iron ore deposit nearby at Mount Wilson.
-This ore deposit was inadequate to feed even the first Lithgow blast furnace.
-After blast furnace operation recommenced at Lithgow in 1907, ore had to be brought from further away, from Coombing Park—near Carcoar—(up to May 1923), Tallawang (from 1911 to Feb.
-1927) and Cadia (from 1918).
+The original decision to site an ironworks at Lithgow in 1875, was based upon the existence of coal and clay-band iron ore on the site, and a relatively small iron ore deposit nearby, at Mount Wilson.
+Those ore deposits were inadequate, to feed even the first Lithgow blast furnace, and soon had to be supplemented with ore carried from Back Creek, now known as Newbridge, near Blayney.

+Once blast furnace operation recommenced at Lithgow, in 1907, ore had to be brought from further away, from Coombing Park—near Carcoar—(from April 1907 to May 1923), Tallawang (from 1911 to Feb.
+1927), and Cadia (from 1918).

 The ore from Carcoar was high in manganese and needed to be blended with other ore for some grades.
 The Tallawang ore was largely magnetite but the grade was only around 42% iron and the deposit relatively small.
 The ore from Cadia was hematite with some magnetite but averaging only around 51% iron with a high silica content; the silica content resulted in relatively large amounts of slag, when the ore was smelted, and increased the consumption of limestone flux.

 New South Wales, although it possessed some widely dispersed smaller deposits of iron ore, was not well-endowed with large deposits.
 With two blast furnaces in operation at Lithgow, after 1913, not only did Hoskins need to rail his complex iron ores a considerable distance but his ore deposits had a limited life.
 This last aspect became more critical, once it was discovered that the ore deposit at Cadia—to which Lithgow's future was to be inextricably tied—contained a far lesser quantity of good-quality ore than had been estimated by the Government's geological surveyor.